swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Here, the following should be noted:

 * the `setup-runner` job creates a self-hosted GPU runner.
-* the `train-report-publish-and-deploy` job is separated into `train-report` and `publish-and-deploy`.
 * the `train-report` job runs on the self-hosted GPU runner on pull requests.
-It trains the model and push the model to the remote bucket.
+It trains the model and DVC pushes the trained model to the remote bucket.
 * the `publish-and-deploy` runs on the main runner when merging pull requests.
-  It containerizes and deploys the models.
+  It retrieves the model with DVC, containerizes then deploys the model artifact.
 * the `cleanup-runner` job deletes the self-hosted GPU runner.

 Check the differences with Git to validate the changes.